eclipsesource/tabris-decorators/doc/dependency-injection.md

 ## JSX and Dependency Injection

 Injections on widgets created via JSX are automatically resolved using the global injector.
+(This is achieved by replacing the global `JSX` object.)
 However, the first constructor parameter can not be used for injection, it will always be the `properties` object defined via the JSX attributes.

-When using your own `Injector` instance you will need to put its `JSX` object in to the module scope where you use your JSX expressions.
-See next chapter:
+## Injector class

-## Creating your own Injector instance
+All injection handler created by `@injectable`, `@shared` and `@injectionHandler` are managed in an `Injector` instance.
+The DI related decorators and functions exported directly by `tabris-decorators` belong to a global (i.e. singleton) `Injector` instance exported as `injector`, i.e. `injector.injectable === injectable`.
+It also has the (modified) global `JSX` object that manages injections for JSX expressions attached.

-Create a new module (e.g. `customInjector.ts`) that looks like this:
+Usually there is no need to create your own instance of `Injector`, but it may be useful for unit testing or when writing libraries targeting Tabris.js.
+To do so create a new module (e.g. `customInjector.ts`) that looks like this:

 ```ts
 import { Injector } from 'tabris-decorators';